avanpo/avanpo.github.io/_posts/2019-02-18-icmp-and-nat.md

 In return for this packet I received a nearly identical packet; only the source and destination addresses were switched, and the ICMP type was 1 instead of 8!

 On my server, the source address on the incoming ICMP echo request was different.
 Instead of 192.168.0.194, which is a private IP address on my home network, it was my external IP address.
 Let's pretend my external IP is 8.8.8.8.
-Like many ISPs, mine uses NAT (Network Address Translation) to hide many users behind a single IP address.
-My home router also does this.
-So the ICMP packet is altered twice on its way to the server, and twice on its way back.
+Like most home networks, mine uses NAT (Network Address Translation) to hide several machines behind a single IP address.
+So the ICMP packet is altered on its way to the server, and again on its way back.

 Here's what my server received: